-There are three couples scheduled for each half-hour slot.
-The ceremony is about 4 minutes.
+There are three or four couples scheduled for each half-hour slot.
+The ceremony lasts about 4 minutes.
+However it may be less if you do not exchange rings.

-Private rentals are when you’ve hired out an area of City Hall for a set period of time just for your wedding.
+Private rentals are when you’ve hired out an area for getting married at sf city hall for a set period of time just for your wedding.
+The current cost is around $1,000.
+Though much more than a regular ceremony, compared to a traditional wedding venue, it’s a snip.

-The biggest benefit of these is that you can have more guests, so it might resemble a traditional wedding.
-You also have seats, an aisle, a wedding party, your own officiant, programs, decorations, musicians etc. You get to determine everything about the ceremony and can exchange your own vows.
+The benefit of these is that you can have more guests, so it might resemble a more conventional wedding.
+You also have seats, an aisle, a wedding party, your own officiant, programs, decorations, musicians etc. You get to determine everything about the ceremony and can personalize your vows.

 The areas available for private ceremonies are Mayor’s Balcony, 4th Floor North Gallery (which has the best light) and 4th Floor South Gallery.
 Mayor’s Balcony seats 40, and the 4th Floor Galleries seat 60, both with standing room available to take the guest count up to 100.

 The crème de la crème of City Hall weddings is renting out the entire building.
-If you do this, there is a 2-hour package on Saturday mornings, which is suitable for up to 200 guests and represents the best value for a City Hall buyout at $5,000.
+For this there is a 2-hour package on Saturday mornings, which is suitable for up to 200 guests and is the best value for a City Hall buyout at $5,000.

 1 – 2 months before

 Once you’ve booked your ceremony, book a time to pick up your marriage license.
 You can do this Monday – Friday, 8:00 a.m. – 4:00 p.m.
 Like your ceremony, this also requires an appointment.

-If possible, pick up your marriage license before the wedding day, to save time and any potential stress if you run late.
-Good news: they can be picked up anywhere in CA. They expire 90 days after the date of issue.
+If possible pick up your marriage license before the wedding day to save time and stress.
+It can be picked up anywhere in CA, though it expires 90 days after the date of issue.
+Since 2018 photography is NOT allowed during license pick-up.